 AVH map: SA distribution map (external link)

 Twiner or creeper perennial shrub to 1 m tall.
 Leaves alternate, linear to narrow-lanceolate, entire or crenate, acute to 50 mm long and 9 mm wide, glabrous to sparsely pubescent, margins closely revolute.
-Flowers cream or white, bell-shaped, solitary or occasionally 2, appearing between September and November.
+Flowers cream or white, bell-shaped, solitary or occasionally 2.
+Flowering between September and November.
 Fruits are cylindrical drupe to 40 mm long and 13 mm wide, green and hard when immature and soft when ripe.
-Seeds are brown flat reniform seeds to 2 mm long and 2 mm wide, covered in wrinkles.
+Seeds are brown, flat, reniform to 2 mm long and 2 mm wide, covered in wrinkles.
 Seed embryo type is linear underdeveloped.

 Seed collection and propagation

 Collect seeds between March and May.
 Pick mature fruits that are soft or have dark brown seeds inside.
 Clean ripe fruit as soon as possible as it will go hard if left to dry too long.
 Rub the fruits in water with your hands to dislodge the seeds from the fruit.
 Pour the mixture into a sieve to separate the seeds from the flesh.
 Place the wet seeds in a tray lined with paper and leave to dry for 1 to 2 days.
 Store the seeds with a desiccant such as dried silica beads or dry rice, in an air tight container in a cool and dry place.
-From one collection, the seed viability was high, at 100%.
+Seed viability is usually high.
 This species has physiological dormancy that need to be overcome for the seed to germinate.

 |Location||No. of seeds|